Vlado Martek - Pre-Poetry

 Vlado Martek’s ars poetica combines minimalism and conceptualism in a theoretically-driven wrestling match between the materiality of writing and the metaphysics of poetry.

-Pre-Poetry collects Martek’s short poems, mini-essays, and visual and performance works from the late 1970s and early ’80s.
-Martek’s work of this period builds on the strategies of the Zagreb-based Group of Six Authors and other representatives of the second generation of conceptual art and experimental poetics in Yugoslavia.
+Pre-Poetry collects Martek’s short poems, mini-essays, and visual and performance works from the late 1970s and early ’80s, which build on the strategies of the Zagreb-based Group of Six Authors and other representatives of conceptual art and experimental poetics in Yugoslavia.
 For Martek, “pre-poetry” engages the material foundations and physical effort of the work of poetry.
 In a certain sense analogous to “non-art” in visual arts, pre-poetry also calls attention to throwaway phrases, linguistic cliches and ambiguities, and the visual aspects of language.
 Rejecting generic categories of visual and concrete poetry, Pre-Poetry reveals Martek’s intriguing connections with poets and conceptual artists from other parts of the world and marks the first major English-language publication of his poetic output.

 VLADO MARTEK is a Croatian poet, conceptual artist, and essayist.
 In the 1970s and ’80s, he was a member of the Group of Six Authors, one of the most prominent collectives on the alternative art scene in the former Yugoslavia.
 Martek’s poetry is distinguished by its conceptualism, its integration of visual and linguistic elements, and by its minimalism.
 In post-socialist independent Croatia, Martek’s work became sharply critical of an increasingly neoliberal society.
 Martek’s artists books and visual works have been acquired for the collections of a number of museums, including the Museum of Modern Art in New York City, the Centre Pompidou in Paris, and Mumok in Vienna.
 Pre-Poetry is his first collection to be translated into English.